aptos-labs/aptos-core/SECURITY.md

-# Aptos Network Bounty Program
+# Aptos Foundation Bounty Program

 The Aptos Foundation welcomes feedback from security researchers and the general public to help improve the security of the Aptos Network, and, at its sole discretion, offers bounty rewards for security reports that identify previously unknown, in-scope security vulnerabilities.